Security at Semmle

 Making security expertise shareable is central to the Semmle mission.
 Our security analyses are publically available in our open source CodeQL repository.
 Each CodeQL query represents a piece of security knowledge — codified, readable, and executable — ready to be applied to any number of projects.
 To date, over 1600 queries have been contributed by Semmle and our customers and partners in the fight to secure open source.

 All open source developers and maintainers can access these security analyses for free via LGTM.com or the Semmle CodeQL plugin for Eclipse.
 We encourage anyone with an interest in securing open source software to analyze their project, iterate and improve our existing queries, and openly share your security expertise.

 The Semmle Security Research Team works closely with our customers and the open source community to find and report vulnerabilities in widely-used software.
 Our team explores codebases to find CVEs using the latest technologies available, and we share our findings openly.
 These findings are used to constantly extend and refine the Semmle query library, which immediately aids in securing the software of both the open source community and our enterprise customers.

 Man Yue Mo (front) and Kevin Backhouse (back) from the Semmle Security Research team.

-The team regularly finds and reports new zero-day vulnerabilities - you can see a list of the most recently disclosed CVEs they reported on LGTM.com.
-In order to protect anyone who depends on these projects, we take great care to disclose such information responsibly.
-Such responsible disclosure requires a careful balance: project developers need time to patch vulnerabilities and warn their users, but waiting too long to publicly announce a security vulnerability increases the risk that an attacker may exploit it before users can protect themselves.
+Our team regularly discovers and reports new zero-day vulnerabilities — see the complete CVE list disclosed by the Semmle Security Research Team.
+To improve software security while minimizing risk to users of vulnerable projects, we take great care to disclose such information responsibly.
+Such coordinated disclosure requires a careful balance: project developers need time to patch vulnerabilities and warn their users, while waiting too long to publicly announce a security vulnerability increases the risk of an attacker exploiting it before users can protect themselves.
 See our disclosure policy for more details.

-If you share our passion for security and vulnerability research and you’d like to join the Semmle, take a look at our open positions.
+If you share our passion for security and vulnerability research, join the Semmle Security Research Team.